Supplementary information: model training

 On older CPUs, you can leave out the

 --copt arguments.
 These arguments are there to accelerate training on chips that support the extensions.

-The process will take a couple of hours.
-While you wait, you can take a look at a more detailed overview of the speech model that we are training.
+The process takes a couple of hours.
+While you wait, you can look at a more detailed overview of the speech model that we are training.

 Freeze the model

-We need to perform a few extra steps to be able to run the model directly on our microcontroller.
+We must perform a few extra steps to be able to run the model directly on our microcontroller.
 With your trained model, you should run the following command to create a single “frozen graph” file that represents the trained model.

 bazel run tensorflow/examples/speech_commands:freeze -- --model_qqqcarchitecture=tiny_conv --window_stride=20 --preprocess=micro --wanted_words="up,down" --quantize=1 --output_file=/tmp/tiny_conv.pb --start_checkpoint=/tmp/speech_commands_train/tiny_conv.ckpt-18000

 You now have a file,